 Photography tips for landscape photography:

-2. Set aperture appropriately for full control of the depth of the field.
+2. Set the aperture appropriately for full control of the depth of the field.

 5. A macro lens will be indispensable for taking pictures of delicate desert plants.